 Make sure that what the mousse will be used for is ready on the kitchen table.
 If it is to be served in small glasses, find them now, etc..

-Melt chocolate, coconut oil, syrup, salt and chili together at very low heat and with frequent stirring.
+Melt chocolate, coconut oil, syrup, salt and chilli together at very low heat and under frequent stirring.

 Put the silken tofu in the food processor and blend until it is creamy.
 Add the cocoa powder and blend again until the mixture is uniform.
 Scrape the sides down along the way, so that everything is incorporated.